 (5) If the child is from a culturally or linguistically diverse background, the Court must, in assessing the suitability of the proposed special guardian for the purposes of subsection (2)(b), have regard to any guidelines established under section 80.

-[Section 61 amended by No. 49 of 2010 s.
+[Section 61 amended: No. 49 of 2010 s.
 28.]

 62. Duration of protection order (special guardianship)